Anri-Lombard/Coursera-Machine-Learning-Specialization-2022/ReadMe.md

 # Machine Learning Specialization 2022

 ## Disclaimer
 These are my notes on the course, meaning these are my interpretations of the course material and lectures - which might be suboptimal in certain cases.
 Any mistakes are mine and not the course creator's.
 Feel free to use these notes to bolster your understanding.
-In addition to the notes I'll add the uncompleted notes since it is against the honor code to add solutions, to complete at your leisure, __but do not rely on solutions provided online, as completing the assignments is the best way to learn__.
+In addition to the notes I'll add the uncompleted notebooks since it is against the honor code to add solutions, to complete at your leisure, __but do not rely on solutions provided online, as completing the assignments is the best way to learn__.

 ## Advice
 I highly recommend using [OpenAI's ChatGPT](https://chat.openai.com/chat) to ask questions and get answers while doing this course, or any coding in general.
 It is amazing at helping out.